RHCOS was created and tuned to be deployed in OpenShift Container Platform with

 With the knowledge of what features you want to harden, you can then decide how to harden them in RHCOS.

 Direct modification of RHCOS systems in OpenShift Container Platform is discouraged.
-Instead, you should think of modifying systems in pools of nodes, such as worker nodes and master nodes.
+Instead, you should think of modifying systems in pools of nodes, such as worker nodes and control plane nodes (also known as the master nodes).
 When a new node is needed, in non-bare metal installs, you can request a new node of the type you want and it will be created from an RHCOS image plus the modifications you created earlier.

 There are opportunities for modifying RHCOS before installation, during installation, and after the cluster is up and running.